Frequently Asked Questions

 Programme participants would have attended orientation sessions with representatives from Explore Your World and with their US sponsor, before departing to the USA.
 These sessions are geared towards educating and advising applicants about the programme and ways to ensure their safety while they are on the programme.

-Yes, J1 visas are different visas from B-1 and B-2 visas.
+Yes, J-1 visas are different visas from B-1 and B-2 visas.
 The J-1 visa is a non-immigrant visa issued by the United States for exchange visitors participating in different programmes that promote cultural exchange.